obokhove/wetropolis20162020/feedback/README.md

 - Check at times whether the water level in the main reservoir is submerging the pumps; the water also cools the pumps, which otherwise burn out.
 Use the bucket to refill (usually half a bucket suffices).
 - Check at times whether the city-overflow collection bin is full, or not, and empty when full into the main reservoir.
 - A pump to the upstream reservoir can be sinced with  the moor for extra peak flow, say under climate change, this option can be turned on or off; in either case check whether 9s of rain in both moor and city reservoir leads to a flood.
 If not or if too much water, turn the main water supply in the top of the river down or up.
 Then check again.
 - Check whether 9s in moor and city reservoir gives a city flood: further fine tuning is possible by loosening the clamp near the city and putting a wooden peg underneath!
+See fine-tuning below.
 - When a duck floats in the drain to the reservoir at the end of the river it may block the pipe.
 So please unplug when that happens.
 - There need to be four steel balls in the running; there are extra smaller ball in the grey tool bag.
 - All attendants/wardens: well done, good luck and enjoy.